 Tawcan is a name I invented when I first started using the internet in the 90’s.
 It stands for Taiwanese Canadian.
 Since nobody uses this username, it just stuck with me ever since. 🙂

 When I started this blog I simply wanted to share my knowledge on personal finance, investing, and life philosophy.
 I also wanted to chronicle my financial independence journey and keep myself accountable.
-After 2 years of blogging, I have managed to connect with many like-minded people and received many encouraging emails from readers.
+After a few years of blogging, I have managed to connect with many like-minded people and received many encouraging emails from readers.
 My mission for this blog is to show that financial independence is indeed possible and provide support and guidance to all my readers.
 As a millennial, I am here to share my knowledge but also to learn from my peers and readers.

 Learn More About Me

 - How & Why We Got Married 3 Times

 - I am a part time professional photographer